 Plot Location: 668 Mausoleum

-Notes: h/Helen Mary(Zimmerman)
+Notes: husband of Helen Mary(Zimmerman)

 US Navy Intelligence War: WW2

 Vincent Canzoneri String Scholarship

 Following service with Navy Intelligence during World War II, Vincent Canzoneri spent much time doing what he loved most: playing the viola.
 As he and his wife, Helen, moved from place to place, he always found a string quartet wherever they lived.
 While living in Wichita, he was a longtime member of the symphony board, where his passion for music made him an effective instigator of development and change.
 He enjoyed playing in student quartets with his three children, two of whom were violinists and one a cellist.
 For several years, the Canzoneris maintained a strong relationship with Wichita State University through their friendship with Dr. James Ceasar, a distinguished professor of music.

 Mr. Canzoneri passed away in January 1978.
 Soon after, Mrs. Canzoneri established the Vincent Canzoneri String Scholarship to keep his spirit alive in the hearts of those sharing a common appreciation for music.

 When Vincent M Canzoneri was born on January 29, 1912, in Tampa, Florida, his father, Matteo, was 25 and his mother, Maria, was 22.
 He married Helen Mary Zimmerman in 1936 in Sterling, Kansas.
 They had four children during their marriage.
 He died on January 20, 1978, in Wichita, Kansas, at the age of 65, and was buried in Sterling, Kansas.